felagund1789/spotify-playlist/README.md

 ## Features

 - **Create Playlists:** Easily create new playlists and add your favorite songs.
-- **Search Tracks:** Search for songs using the Spotify API and add them to your playlists.
+- **Search Tracks:** Search for songs using the Spotify API and add them to a playlist.
 - **Responsive Design:** Enjoy a responsive UI built with Chakra UI, ensuring a great experience on both desktop and mobile devices.

 ## Tech Stack